 Originally invented at the University of Michigan, the NanoVax® platform creates vaccines that elicit a three-pronged mucosal, cellular, and systemic immune response needed for robust protection against a range of infectious diseases and food allergies.

 NanoVax® elicits a Th1 (non-inflammatory) immune response biased over Th2 (inflammatory), which is ideal for protection against mucosal respiratory and sexually transmitted pathogens.
 T-cell and B-cell homing to the mucosa is triggered for durable cell-mediated immune memory and elicits IgG and IgA immune responses.
+In our recent H5 clinical trial, strong immune system priming and systemic immune signals were demonstrated in previously pathogen-exposure naive subjects.
+The systemic response has not been demonstrated for previous intranasal flu vaccine candidates.

 The limitations of non-adjuvanted approaches to intranasal vaccination are well-known.
 There is now an adjuvant available that can be used safely in humans intranasally to enable the long sought-after next generation of vaccines.